prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: Before

- - And now the second VDEV

- - Once both of these flushes complete, we're done...
+- Once all VDEV flushes complete...

- - and notify the waiting threads
+- we're done, and any waiting threads would be notified

 ---